jujusti/diverse-ml-task-queue/api/README.md

 Morpheo: Compute API
 ====================

-The compute API is a simple HTTP API that accepts lear
+The compute API is a simple HTTP API that accepts learning and prediction tasks (as *learnuplets* and *preduplets*) from the orc